yjmm10/Docr/README.md

 English | [中文](README_zh.md) | [日语]()
-# Docly 🚀
+# Docr 🚀

 ## 1. Overview 🌟

 🛠️ Component design with module-based functionality, allowing for on-demand feature acquisition, 🚀 easy to expand, and flexible to use, just like playing with building blocks!

-Docly is a modular component-based toolkit for document analysis and processing.
+Docr is a modular component-based toolkit for document analysis and processing.
 It's designed with flexibility and extensibility in mind, making it easy to expand and use various document processing functionalities as needed.

 ## 2. Features 🛠️